 Select a video type in the sidebar.

-The main challenge is to reduce manual processes as much as possible and allow flexible automation for a constant and reliable flow.
+In one sentence: The main challenge is to reduce manual processes as much as possible and allow flexible automation for a constant and reliable flow.
 As we know, the main ingredients of (production) processes are machines, materials and labour.
 As all three must be set up and ready to kick off the production process, the raw materials must be ordered at the beginning of the process.

-Once you have received the shipment the material will be put on stock.
-This is usually done by using barcodes.
-Material will be scanned, and the shipment will be added automatically to the stock in the customer´s ERP or Production Management System.
+Once you have received the shipment, the material will be put in stock.
+This is usually supported by barcodes: Material will be scanned, and the shipment will be automatically added to the stock in the customer's ERP or Production Management System.
 If the shipment is complete – fine.
-If not, a manual process starts including contact to the supplier, checking the material again or even more steps.
-Having all required material on site the production of a pressing tool can be started.
-Carrier and material will be put in place and the actual work may start.
-Well, can the worker be sure that he has the right box of material on site?
+If not, a manual process starts, including contacting the supplier and checking the material repeatedly for an accurate data update.
+Having all the required material finally on-site, the production of a pressing tool can be started: Carrier and material will be put in place.
+Well, can the worker be sure that he has the right box of material on-site?
 Does he start his work at the right tool carrier?
 All this information must be checked manually before starting the building process.

-Once the shipment enters the customer´s site the transponder can be detected by an RFID gate and the data will be sent immediately to the customer's ERP software.
+Once the shipment enters the customer's site, the transponder can be detected by an RFID gate, and the data will be sent immediately to the customer's ERP software.
 Deficiencies or wrong deliveries can easily be detected, and the appropriate action will be initiated automatically by the ERP software.
 The material trolleys will then be moved to the tool carrier or will be put on stock.
 Each trolley still contains the transponder and since the transponder uses active RFID it sends its ID in predefined time intervals.
 The exact position of the trolley can be determined by using RTLS technology.
 A clear association of tool carrier and material trolley can be made now.
 Of course, each movement of carrier and/or trolley will be detected and can be made visible on a Client PC as well as on the Server.
 Simply said: See RTLS as an asset tracking system.

 Many factors have to be considered and looked at: